puristajs/purista/website/src/handbook/0_concept.md

 ### Scaling

 PURISTA adapts the ideas from microservices and serverless functions to separate the logic into small pieces and to use some way of unified communication.
-This means you can scale out things as you need.
+This means you can scale things as you need.

 The main difference is, that you do not need to decide at very first step, how you like to deploy or how you like to scale at the end.
 You can simply start local and scale when you need.
 You are not nailed down to start with infrastructure or architectural questions and setups.

-Start small and efficient like you would do with the beginners "hello world" example and move to the solution which fits your needs.
+Start small and efficient, like you would do with the beginners "hello world" example, and move to the solution which fits your needs.

 You are not limited to scale "the whole blob".
 You are able to scale parts of your software differently.